Free2Move Promo Code 2026: Up to €70 Free Credit

 2. Add your driving licence and bank card

-3. Your credits apply automatically with no code to enter
+3. Your credits apply automatically, service by service — no code needed

 How to use Free2Move: step-by-step guide